-In the early days of my yoga asana (pose) practice, I attended one to two classes every other day.
-However, despite this Yoga enthusiasm, I did not practice at home.
+In the early days of my yoga asana (pose) practice, I shifted from someone who never work out to a gym regular.
+Attending one to two classes every other day, it felt like I just could not have enough of them.

 Not at all.

-Then I could have said that it was because I was still such a beginner that I did not know how to do it without instructions, and I thought that was the reason.
-But later I reckoned that I was actually in love with “yoga classes”, and not only “yoga” per se because amusingly, simply being in the class suffices for exhilarating joy.
-Something about these classes turned something on, and so I began to reflect.
+Back then, I could have said that it was because I was still such a beginner that I did not know how to do it without instructions, and I thought that was the reason.
+But later I reckoned that I was actually in love with “yoga classes”, and not only “yoga” per se because amusingly, simply being in the class suffices for joy and excitement.
+So I figured there must be something about these classes that turns something on.
+But what is it?

 Some people, if not most, go through their days with companies.
 I suppose that is why humans are recognised as social beings.
 So they have to have someone accompanying them when they go for lunch, movies, shopping, and – going to Yoga classes, especially if you are new to the practice, or to the community.
 Guess what, I am exactly not that kind of person, which does not mean I do not enjoy company.
 There are just things that I can do just fine, if not better, without company.
 Attending yoga classes is one of them.

 When I first started attending the classes, by myself, I did not know anyone in the class, I did not know the teacher, and so I relaxed into being myself.
-It felt really good.
+That felt really good.

 Photo by Melissa Mai at Pixbay